 Dogs handle heat differently than people do in several ways.
 Dogs’ coats are designed to help insulate their bodies from heat by protecting the skin from direct sunlight and allowing air to flow through the hair to help cool the skin.
 While it might be tempting to shave your fluffy dog during the summer, they are actually being protected from the sun by that thick coat.
 A better way to help your dog stay cool is daily brushing during the summer months as it detangles the hair and allows better airflow through the coat.
 That being said, coat insulation only protects your dog minimally from the heat and won’t be enough to keep them safe in extreme heat conditions.

 Unlike us, dogs only sweat through their nose and paw pads and they rely on panting to release heat from their body.
 This is not a very effective way to quickly lower body temperature (especially for very short-snouted breeds) and dogs rely on their ability to find shady, cool areas on hot days.
 This becomes problematic when pet-parents forget to provide their dogs with an area for them to cool down.
-If you’re pup is outside, take time to make sure that they have access to shade throughout the day as the sun moves.
+If your pup is outside, take time to make sure that they have access to shade throughout the day as the sun moves.
 Placing tile in a shady area can give them a cool surface to lay on to help regulate body temperature.
-Access to cool, fresh water is also hugely important as they dehydrate quickly by panting.

-Kahooligan Tip - Helping our dogs beat the heat is crucial, but it can also be fun.
+Kahooligan Tip - Helping our dog(s) beat the heat is crucial, but it can also be enjoyable.
 Taking your dog out to a lake or dog beach in the evenings can be a fun and cooling outing!
 You can make your own simple frozen treats by putting canned dog food inside a Kong or puzzle ball and freezing it inside.
-Most dogs also love a rope or stuffy soaked in water and frozen as a fun and hydrating toy!
+Most dogs also love a rope or stuffy soaked in water and frozen as a fun and hydrating toy.
 Kahoots also offers specialty dog ice cream in six fun flavors!